 \section{Generative invertible network}

-In this section, we propose the novel bidirectional \textit{generative invertible network (GIN)} as the feature encoding and image generating model, for later efficient image sampling.
-We first propose the GIN architecture with a detailed comparison to GAN.
+In this section, we propose the novel bidirectional GIN as the feature encoding and image generating model, for later efficient image sampling.
+We first present the GIN architecture with a detailed comparison to GAN.
 We then show the implementation detail and algorithm for the proposed GIN.